Uglies: Background

-When asked how he came up with the idea of Uglies, Westerfeld said, "the inspiration came from a friend whose dentist asked him to consider getting cosmetic surgery."
-He is the son of a computer programmer for Univac, which meant he grew up familiar with the cutting edge of 1960s technology.
+When asked how he came up with the idea of Uglies, Westerfeld said that the inspiration came from an email sent by a friend who had recently moved from New York to Los Angeles who experienced culture shock after an appointment with a local dentist who "asked him to consider getting cosmetic surgery."
+He is the son of a computer programmer for UNIVAC, which meant that he grew up familiar with the cutting edge of 1960s technology.
 Amanda Craig said that "it is his prescient perception of how such inventions will lead to absolute loss of privacy which has elicited as much fan-mail as the issue of how looks dominate our lives."

 The book shares many themes with the 1964 The Twilight Zone episode "Number 12 Looks Just Like You".
 The author of the books noted that he saw the episode in his childhood but had forgotten the details.

-In the dedication page for Uglies, Westerfeld says: “This novel was shaped by a series of e-mail exchanges between myself and Ted Chiang about his story "Liking What You See: A Documentary".
-His input on the manuscript was also invaluable.”
-In another interview, Westerfeld says that this short story is about a new technology that enables an individual to turn off their ability to see beauty so they can focus on the deeper and more important parts of another individual.
-In a 2012 interview on Bookyurt, Westerfeld explained that his point in writing the book was not to make a big commentary on the issues with beauty, but to make people aware of the culture of retouching that is developing in the world and to be aware of our own ideas about beauty and our need to think for ourselves.
+In the dedication page for Uglies, Westerfeld says: "This novel was shaped by a series of e-mail exchanges between me and Ted Chiang about his story "Liking What You See: A Documentary".
+His input on the manuscript was also invaluable."
+In another interview, Westerfeld says that the short story is about a new technology that enables individuals to turn off their ability to see beauty so they can focus on the deeper and more important parts of another individual.
+In a 2012 interview on Bookyurt, Westerfeld explained that his point in writing the book was not to make a big commentary on the issues with beauty but to make people aware of the culture of retouching that is developing in the world and to be aware of our own ideas about beauty and our need to think for ourselves.